Go to: Getting Started | Accessing the System | PDF | Rules and Procedures | Technical Issues

 Q: I am trying to file a document but I keep getting this error message: "ERROR: Document is not a well-formed PDF document."
 What should I do?

-This error message appears when you are trying to attach a document in the CM/ECF system that is not a PDF file.
-Only PDF files may be filed electronically.
-You will need to go to the source document and convert it into PDF before you can proceed with filing.
+This error message appears when you are trying to attach a document in CM/ECF that is not a PDF file.
+Only PDF files may be filed via CM/ECF.
+You will need to go to the source document and convert it to PDF before you can proceed with filing.

 Q: I do not see a link to a document on the docket sheet.
 What does this mean?